 My march was initially played on virginals, an early keyboard like a small harpsichord.
-The digitised version above uses the original (or earliest known) score, found in Volume II of the Fitzwilliam Virginal Book.
+The digitised version above uses the score found in the Fitzwilliam Virginal Book, another early source.

 Since then, most arrangements feature timpani and horns.
 Drums and trumpets.
 It’s a stately yet martial fanfare, popular with brass bands.

 William Byrd (c1540-1623) is described as the greatest composer of England’s Renaissance, possibly everyone else’s Renaissance as well.
 His teacher was Thomas Tallis (c1505-1585), composer and performer for every Tudor monarch except the first one.

-For more details, especially about the music, you won’t find anything better than this 1998 article, William Byrd’s ‘Battle’ and the Earl of Oxford, by Sally Mosher, at the Shakespeare Oxford Fellowship website.YouTube contains a wide assortment of orchestrations, arrangements, and performances of my march.
+For additional detail, especially about the music, see William Byrd’s ‘Battle’ and the Earl of Oxford, by Sally Mosher, at the SOF website.YouTube contains a wide assortment of orchestrations, arrangements, and performances of my march.
 Here’s a playlist with twenty of them.
 Let the video run and it will play them all.